sagar-viradiya/koreography/README.md

 ## Usage

 Creating choreography is the process of recording moves on [Animatable](https://developer.android.com/jetpack/compose/animation/value-based#animatable), A low level compose animation API.
 Moves could be either parallel or sequential.
-A choreography is a compostion of such moves that you can declare through clean and concise Kotlin DSL as shown below.
+A choreography is a composition of such moves that you can declare through clean and concise Kotlin DSL as shown below.

 ### Choreographying sequential animation